byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<rehrar>** if this will be used for multiple reviews over multiple years
 **\<sarang>** $50K would fund a pro audit and maybe one individual
 **\<sgp>** Ok, thought that was initial goal scope
-**\<suraeNoether>** rehrar i think if we shoot for 75-100k, and we have to pay, say, 50k this year... well... that's 25k in monero that could be worth several extra zeros by the next time we need an audit going
+**\<suraeNoether>** rehrar i think if we shoot for 75-100k, and we have to pay, say, 50k this year... well... that's 25k in byterub that could be worth several extra zeros by the next time we need an audit going
 **\<rehrar>** or could be worth several less zeros :P
-**\<pebx>** 500k is quite a figure... but if we can raise that for some merchandise stores to accept monero, it should be possible to do so for the tech
+**\<pebx>** 500k is quite a figure... but if we can raise that for some merchandise stores to accept byterub, it should be possible to do so for the tech
 **\<suraeNoether>** yeah, we can always FFS again to refresh the fund
 **\<suraeNoether>** pebx +1
 **\<sgp>** I think 100k is manageable.
 500k is unrealistic to start imo.
 GloBee is an exception, not the norm